A New Way to Boost Crop Growth: Sustainable Biostimulants with Microalgae Compounds

 What is a plant biostimulant?

-Biostimulants for plants can be substances or microorganisms that enhance the plant’s nutrient uptake, make the plant more tolerant to stress such as soil salinity or improve its quality traits like the number of fruits a plant produces.
+Biostimulants for plants can be substances or microorganisms that enhance the plant’s nutrient uptake, make the plant more tolerant to stress such as soil salinity or improve its quality traits like the number of fruits.
 A biostimulant can have one or several of these effects.

 Biostimulants won’t replace fertilisers entirely.
 Plants still need key nutrients like nitrogen and phosphorus from fertilisers.
-Instead, biostimulants work together with fertilisers, helping plants use these nutrients more efficiently.
+Instead, biostimulants work together with fertilisers, helping plants use the nutrients therein more efficiently.
 This allows farmers to use less fertiliser, reducing nutrient runoff and environmental pollution.

 Why are microalgae a good resource for plant biostimulants?